Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 14.24.58 UTC
+- WIB: Jumat, 14 Maret 2025 15.31.25 UTC
-- WITA: Jumat, 14 Maret 2025 15.24.58 UTC
+- WITA: Jumat, 14 Maret 2025 16.31.25 UTC
-- WIT: Jumat, 14 Maret 2025 16.24.58 UTC
+- WIT: Jumat, 14 Maret 2025 17.31.25 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology